Soldier army soldier, army NCO, army reserve

-Soldiers take part in peacekeeping missions, support humanitarian efforts or fight in combat zones around the world.
-They may do this in front line or support roles.
+Soldiers defend the interests of the UK by taking part in peacekeeping missions, supporting humanitarian efforts, or fighting in combat zones around the world.

 1. Entry requirements